frlender/Jandas/README.md

 -   Row and column indexing are guaranteed the same speed.
 -   Support DataFrame with zero rows/columns in the shape of (0,n) or (n,0).
 -   Support index with duplicated values.
--   Avoid using objects as arguments.
+-   Negative number and range indexing.
 -   Query functions with a better syntax than Pandas.
--   Negative number and range indexing.
+-   Avoid using objects as arguments when possible.
 -   Comprehensive overloads on indexing ensuring proper return types in TypeScript.